nanocurrency/nano-docs/docs/protocol-design/introduction.md

 While Nano uses a weighted-voting system that can be compared to PoS, it differs significantly from traditional PoS.
 See the [Open Representative Voting (ORV)](../protocol-design/orv-consensus.md) page for more details.

 The original Nano (RaiBlocks) paper and first beta implementation were published in December, 2014, making it one of the first Directed Acyclic Graph (DAG) based cryptocurrencies [^9].
-Soon after, other DAG cryptocurrencies began to develop, most notably DagCoin/Byteball and IOTA [^10], [^11].
+Soon after, other DAG cryptocurrencies began to develop, most notably DagCoin, Obyte (formerly Byteball) and IOTA [^10], [^11], [^12].
 These DAG-based cryptocurrencies broke the blockchain mold, improving system performance and security.
-Byteball achieves consensus by relying on a “main-chain” comprised of honest, reputable and user-trusted “witnesses”, while IOTA achieves consensus via the cumulative PoW of stacked transactions.
+Obyte achieves consensus by relying on a “main-chain” comprised of honest, reputable and user-trusted “witnesses”, while IOTA achieves consensus via the cumulative PoW of stacked transactions.
 Nano achieves consensus via a balance-weighted vote on conflicting transactions.
 This consensus system provides quicker, more deterministic transactions while still maintaining a strong, decentralized system.
 Nano continues this development and has positioned itself as one of the highest performing cryptocurrencies.

 [^1]: S. Nakamoto, “Bitcoin: A peer-to-peer electronic cash system,” 2008.
 [Online].
 Available: http://bitcoin.org/bitcoin.pdf
 [^2]: "Block Confirmation Times", 2021.
 [Online].
 Available: https://nanoticker.info